INFO-698-InfoSci-Capstone/self-hosted-bioinfo-ai/analysis/logs/log.md

 ### Additional thoughts:

 - Need to finalize a benchmark suite of test queries to evaluate performance across local and API-based RAG systems.
-- Considering adding a Streamlit-based UI to visualize query-document matches and generated responses for better debugging and demonstration.
+- Considering adding a Streamlit-based UI to visualize query-document matches and generated responses for better debugging and demonstration (Completed by Visalakshi).
 - Would like to eventually compare Gemini vs OpenAI vs local models in a controlled RAG evaluation framework.